github/docs/content/actions/hosting-your-own-runners/about-self-hosted-runners.md

 ## Requirements for self-hosted runner machines

-You can use any machine as a self-hosted runner as long at it meets these requirements:
+You can use any machine as a self-hosted runner as long as it meets these requirements:

 * You can install and run the self-hosted runner application on the machine.
 For more information, see "[Supported architectures and operating systems for self-hosted runners](#supported-architectures-and-operating-systems-for-self-hosted-runners)."
 * The machine can communicate with {% data variables.product.prodname_actions %}.
 For more information, see "[Communication between self-hosted runners and {% data variables.product.prodname_dotcom %}](#communication-between-self-hosted-runners-and-github)."